-Blood sampling is limited to one sample taken within two weeks after the abortion.
-The blood sample is tested in duplicates for antibodies against B. abortus in an indirect ELISA (Svanova®).
-If the result is doubtful or positive, the sample is retested in duplicates using the same ELISA.
+Blood sampling is limited to one sample taken at least two weeks after the abortion.
+The blood sample is tested in duplicates for antibodies against B. abortus with an indirect ELISA ID Screen® Brucellosis Serum Indirect Multi-species test (ID.Vet, Grabels, France).
+If the result is doubtful or positive, the sample is re-tested in duplicates using the same ELISA.
 If the result then is negative, the sample is concluded to be negative.
-If the result is doubtful or positive, new blood sample from the suspected animal is taken and tested as described above.
+If the result is inconclusive, new blood sample from the suspected animal will be requested and tested as described above.

 Doubtful or positive samples in ELISA tests are subjected to a complement fixation test (CF).
 If the CF test is negative the sample is concluded to be negative for antibodies against B. abortus.
-If the CF test is positive, the result is reported and new blood sample from the suspected animals is required and tested.
-In addition there will be an immediate follow up with post-mortem and bacteriological investigations
+If the CF test is positive, the result is reported and new blood sample from the suspected animals is requested and tested.
+In addition there will be an immediate follow up with post-mortem and bacteriological investigations.